Ajten Pllana

 Kaltrina Krasniqi: Tell me a little about your children and your family life?

 Ajten Pllana: Well, look, my oldest daughter is a pianist and a professor here at the University.
 She married a very good man who is a doctor.
-But he was crazy about going to America, he wanted to go to America and my daughter was persuaded as well, even though she didn’t want to go.
-She finished that [university] here, she would teach at the University, at the Academy of Music.
-In Moscow, she specialized in Tchaikovsky [Conservatory], then she had a lot of opportunities for advancement, for… In Yugoslavia, she held concerts for the 200th anniversary of the French Revolution; she even held a concert in Paris.
+But he was crazy about going to America, to go to America and my daughter was persuaded as well.
+Even though, she didn’t want to go there.
+She finished that here, she would teach at the University, at the Academy of Music.
+In Moscow, she specialized in Tchaikovsky, then she had a lot of opportunities for advancement, for… In Yugoslavia, she would hold concerts for the 200th anniversary of the French Revolution, she held a concert in Paris.
 She went there, now she teaches at the University, and she has two boys.

-My second daughter… my second daughter studied architecture and lives in London.
-She is very successful, very ambitious, and she’s settled.
-She was the inspiration for the book because I only started to write my childhood memories, and from… “No, Mom…” she says.
-At some point, she saw all of it, “Mom, this is very good, we’ll turn this into a book.”
-I said, “Are you crazy?
+My second daughter… my second daughter studied architecture and lives in London, she is very successful, very ambitious, she’s settled.
+She was the inspiration for the book.
+Because I only started to write my childhood memories, and from… She, “No, Mom…” She says.
+At some point. she saw all of it, “Mom, this is very good, we’ll make this a book.”
+I say, “Are you crazy?
 A book?”
-I said, “It’s just a way for you to remember.”
+I said, “It’s just a remembrance for you.”
 “No, no. We will publish it.”
 So on.
 And the third one, Arta, she studied Albanology and works here in the government somewhere.
 I don’t know what, I don’t know those things.
-And my son is, he finished in… his graduate degree in London as a [music] producer.
-It’s been seven-eight years, but there’s no work; he is working downstairs, there [on the first floor of the family home] he opened a studio, like this.
+And my son is, he finished in… his post-studied in London as a producer, it’s been seven-eight years, but there’s no work, he is working down, there he opened a studio, like this.

-Kaltrina Krasniqi: You started working here immediately, right?
+Kaltrina Krasniqi: Then you started working here immediately, right?

 Ajten Pllana: What?

-Kaltrina Krasniqi: You started working here immediately, right?
+Kaltrina Krasniqi: Then you started working here immediately, right?

 Ajten Pllana: Yes, yes.

-Kaltrina Krasniqi: What year did you start and at which school?
+Kaltrina Krasniqi: In what year did you start and at which school?

 Kaltrina Krasniqi: Where is that school?

-Ajten Pllana: It is past the market, that part is like… I worked there for a year, then I gave birth to my oldest daughter Teuta.
-I stopped [working] for a year, I had to learn as a new mother how to take care of my daughter.
-And in 1960, I started working at this school and I worked here at this school until I retired.
+Ajten Pllana: It is past the market, that part like… I worked there for a year then I gave birth to my oldest daughter Teuta.
+I stopped for a year, I had to learn as a new mother how to take care of my daughter, and, in ‘60, I started working at this school and I worked here at this school until I retired.

 Kaltrina Krasniqi: At which school?

-Ajten Pllana: Well, look, (laughs) when I started working here, I would always compare it to the school I used to go to, Illiria, in Skopje because they were both elementary schools so I would compare them.
-That school was… it’s amazing when you think about it today, that kind of school, but it [Illiria] was destroyed by an earthquake, unfortunately.
-When I came here, this [Elena Gjika] was an old school with old planks and the classes would use wood for heating.
-The cleaning lady would come all the time to bring wood and stuff, but there were only a few children studying in the Albanian language, I mean, there were more Serbian children, more Serbian classes rather than Albanian.
-Then our classes grew.
-There was a lot of order, there was order, it was clean.
+Ajten Pllana: Well, look, (laughs) when I started working here, I would always compare it to the school I used to go to “Iliria” in Skopje, because they were both elementary schools so I would compare them.
+That school was… it’s amazing when you think about it today, that kind of school, but it was ruined by an earthquake unfortunately.
+When I came here, this was an old school, old planks, the class would use wood for heating.
+The cleaning lady would come all the time to bring wood and stuff, but there were only a few children in Albanian language, I mean, there were more Serbian children, Serbian parallels rather than Albanian, then our parallels grew.
+But there was a lot of order, there was order, it was clean.

-After every break… after every break, when we went back to class, the cleaning crew would clean the halls, it was very clean.
-The conditions for work were minimal, there were no tables; and old, everything was old, but compared to Skopje… Things were different in Skopje, the conditions were different in Normale.
+After every break… after every break, when we went to class, the cleaning crew would clean the halls, clean, good.
+The conditions for work were minimal, there were no tables, old, everything was old, but compared to Skopje… They were different in Skopje, the conditions were different in Normale.
 We would, for example, have classes in labs.
-The classes in labs were biology, or, or I don’t know physics, chemistry, and for Albanian language there was a classroom like a library.
-And here there weren’t those conditions, no.
+Classes in labs were biology, or, or I don’t know physics, chemistry, and for Albanian language there was a class like a library.
+And here weren’t those conditions, no.

-Every three or fours years from the ‘60s, I know that some fundamental renovations were done, I mean fundamental.
-But, is it the teachers fault, or the students fault, or just disinterest?
+Every three or fours years from the ‘60s I know that some important adjustments were made, I mean important.
+But, is it the teachers fault, or the students fault, our just the disinterest?
 Now, I don’t know how it is because this year they renovated it again.
 But we had a very good staff, I believe they still are like that.
 At that time, there were very good teachers, very good teachers.

-We weren’t many, we were perhaps seven or eight teachers, nine, and there was Myzafer Hatipi, a primary school teacher that studied in Albania.
-Then there was Lirie Tanefi, an old lady from Albania, from Korça.
-There was Nyvebete Drini, she was a great teacher.
-There was Edibe Pula, I’m talking about the old generations, I am talking about them.
-Fahrije Shita was a math teacher, very prepared for her subject.
-Then there were a few male teachers, there were two or three, but no more.
-Then Nyvebeti, Edibja were also primary school teachers.
-Then I was also added to the staff and like this…
+We weren’t many, maybe we were seven or eight teachers, nine, but there was Myzafer Hatipi, a primary school teacher that studied in Albania, then there was Lirie Tanefi, an old lady from Albania, from Korça, there was Nyvebete Drini, she was a great teacher, there was Edibe Pula, I’m talking about the old generations, Fahrije Shita was a math teacher, very prepared for her subject, then a few male teachers, there were two or three, no more.
+Then Nyvebeti, Edibja were also primary school teachers, and I also started there and like this…

-We are… one day we were talking, we are very proud when there’s someone, some intellectuals that are well-known like, like, that are important, that have a….
+We are… one day we were talking, we are very proud when there’s something, some intellectuals that are known like, like, that are important, that have a….
 They were at our school.
-Even Pupovci was a student in our school, and this guy, I always forget his name, the one who owned Koha Ditore4….
+Even Pupovci was a student in our school, and this guy, I always forget his name, the one who owned Koha Ditore….

 Kaltrina Krasniqi: Surroi.